working-group-two/engineering-blog/pages/blog/_posts/2021-08-01-the-specs-behind-the-specs.md

 DialoguePortion ::= [APPLICATION 11] EXPLICIT EXTERNAL
 ```

-Here the value `dialoguePortion` will have tag 11 if specified.
+Here the value `dialoguePortion` will have tag 11 if specified, it is
+then up to the application to decide how to deal with the value.

 ### REAL